Vanishing Texana Museum Displays Unique History

 Another exhibit at the museum is the 500 BC - 1000 AD coin collection which changes every three months.
 One of the current tokens is an ancient bronze Roman Imperial coin of the Emperor Gordian III who ruled the Roman Empire from 238 AD until 244 AD.
 The opposite side of the coin features the goddess Pax, or Peace, presenting a plant frond as an offering.

-Postal Cards from 1893-1950 are another favorite exhibit at the Vanishing Texana Museum.
+Postal Cards from 1893-1950 is another favorite exhibit at the Vanishing Texana Museum.
 The oldest postcard is part of a series showing the “twin towers” on the campus of Lon Morris College, while it was still called Alexandria College.

 The balance of the 2,000 items on display at the museum are primarily from 1830 thru 1950, but there are some fossils that are specific to the East Texas region as well.